ympbyc/Carrot/README.md

 ### To run the VM at the bleeding edge

 ```
-./Nadeko.scm -l=examples/srfi-1.scm
+./Carrot.scm -l=examples/srfi-1.scm
 ```

 The language
 ------------

-This section specifies the language Nadeko.
+This section specifies the language Carrot.
-Nadeko is a powerful functional programming language designed to be extremely simple and portable.
+Carrot is a powerful functional programming language designed to be extremely simple and portable.

 ### Comments